Ebiroll/qemu_esp32/README.md

 Now  esp_crosscore_int_send_yield is implemented.
 You can again use head of esp-idf.

+There is some issues when using nvs_flash_init()
+If you get problems, try removing this call.

+It seems like the emulation has some problems with do_global_ctors(). should be available at this location...
+0x3f409fb8 __init_array_start , however nvs reuses 0x3f40000 as I have not gotten it to recognize that this is already mmapped by the bootloader.

 Or you can try version 2.0
 ```
  git checkout v2.0